© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cilwhybert Castle Mound is a scheduled monument protected by Cadw under reference BR127.
 View the official record →

-Cilwhybert Castle Mound is a motte situated in Breconshire, Wales, dating to the medieval period following the Norman Conquest.
+Cilwhybert Castle Mound is a motte located in Breconshire, Wales, representing a form of medieval defensive earthwork characteristic of the Norman period.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR127.

 Cilwhybert Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cilwhybert Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR127.